chinmaydd/SchemER/README.md

-# Translation of ER diagram to Relational Schema with Normalization.
+# Translation of ER diagram to Relational Schema with Normalization

-This tool is our course Project for Database Management Systems.
+This tool is our course project for Database Management Systems.

 ##Setup
 * Setup virtual environment